m4n4h1l/fieldnotes/index.md

 ---

-*for the love of the game.*
+for the love of the game.

-the day before my nineteenth birthday...
+the day before my nineteenth birthday, i walked into my internship at a nonprofit with a quiet sense of dread. i didn’t want to spend another day doing data entry...

+read more →